KelsonBall/Luadicrous/README.md

 import 'Luadicrous.Framework'

--- Create a table to contain the view model (vm). vm = {}
+-- Create a table to contain the view model (vm). function ViewModel()
+    vm = {}

     -- The value of this property is 'Bound' by the framework to the Text property of the text entry control in the view. vm.Text = BindableProperty()

     -- This value is bound to the Text property of the Label in the view. vm.ReversedText = BindableProperty()

     -- Here we create a function to handle changes to the Text property. vm.Text.OnSet = (function ( newValue )
         local reversedString = string.reverse( newValue )
         vm.ReversedText:Set( reversedString )
     end)

     -- Here we create a function that handles the event when the 'Swap' button is clicked. vm.Clicked = (function ()
-    -- Sets the value of Text to the value of ReversedText (which triggers the Text.OnSet event). vm.Text:Set(vm.ReversedText:Get()) end)
+        -- Sets the value of Text to the value of ReversedText (which triggers the Text.OnSet event). vm.Text:Set(vm.ReversedText:Get())
+    end)

--- Now we return the view model table so that the framework can bind it to the view. return vm
+    -- Now we return the view model table so that the framework can bind it to the view. return vm end
 ```
 ## 4. Running the app